-Section E: Software Development

-The following questions are relevant to the tools and third-party components used to develop your application, irrespective of the application being hosted by the State or the vendor.
+Section E: Software Development The following questions are relevant to the tools and third-party components used to develop your application, irrespective of the application being hosted by the State or the vendor.

-Response BIT Question YES NO NA Explain answer as needed.
+Resp Response BIT YES NO NA Explain answer as needed.
 E1 DEV POC x What are the development technologies used for this system?
-Please indicate version as appropriate.
-ASP.Net

-C#.Net .NET Framework Java/JSP MS SQL Other E2 DC TEL Is this a browser-based user interface?
+If marked yes, indicate version.
+ASP.Net VB.Net C#.Net .NET Framework Java/JSP MS SQL Other E2 DC TEL Is this a browser-based user interface?
 E3 DEV POC Will the system have any workflow requirements?
 E4 DC Can the system be implemented via Citrix?
 E5 DC Will the system print to a Citrix compatible networked printer?
 E6 TEL If your application does not run under the latest Microsoft operating system, what is your process for updating the application?
-E 7 DEV Identify each of the Data, Business, and Presentation layer technologies your product would use and provide a roadmap outlining how your release or update roadmap aligns with the release or update roadmap for this technology.
+E7 DEV Identify each of the Data, Business, and Presentation layer technologies your product would use and provide a roadmap outlining how your release or update roadmap aligns with the release or update roadmap for this technology.
 E8 TEL x Will your system use Adobe Air, Adobe Flash, Adobe ColdFusion, Apache Flex, Microsoft Silverlight, PHP, Perl, Magento, or QuickTime?
 If yes, explain?
 E9 DEV To connect to other applications or data, will the State be required to develop custom interfaces?
 E10 DEV To fulfill the scope of work, will the State be required to develop reports or data extractions from the database?
 Will you provide any APIs that the State can use?
-E11 DEV POC Has your company ever integrated this product with an enterprise service bus to exchange data between diverse computing platforms?
+DEV POC Has your company ever integrated this product with an enterprise service bus to exchange data between diverse computing platforms?
 E12 DC a.
 If the product is hosted at the State, will there be any third-party application(s) or system(s) installed or embedded to support the product (for example, database software, run libraries)? b.
 If yes, please list those third-party application(s) or system(s).
 E13 DEV What coding and/or API standards are used during development of the software?
 E14 DEV Does the software use closed-source Application Programming Interfaces (APIs) that have undocumented functions?
-E15 DEV How does the software's exception handling mechanism prevent faults from leaving the software, its resources, and its data (in memory and on disk) in a vulnerable state?